 Moving leftward from conservative Christianity is an extremely common pattern in US culture.

-“Who speaks for evangelicals?” is not a question that can be resolved with stipulated definitions, excluding all data that doesn’t fall under the definition.
-It is a debate, and people who mainly insult their opponents with a tin ear, as opposed to respecting their process and trying to persuade them are likely to lose this debate.
-Nor does measuring fractions of self-identified evangelicals resolve the question insofar as the stakes of the debate are how many people will renounce the label, like a glacier with chunks calving off.
+“Who speaks for evangelicals?” is not a question that we can resolve using stipulated definitions, ones that exclude all the data that doesn’t fit under our definition.
+This is a debate, and people with a tin ear who mainly insult their opponents, as opposed to respecting their opponent’s process and trying to persuade them, are likely to lose the debate.
+Counting fractions of self-identified evangelicals does not resolve this question, because the stakes of the debate are how many people will come to renounce the evangelical label, as part of our glacier with chunks calving off.

 MBE standard notice: The time I spend on this blog is not in addition to a Twitter and FaceBook presence, but an alternative to it.
 If you think anything here merits wider circulation, this will probably only happen if you circulate it.